Detect evil merge commits

 already work

-Three ways to add evil merge detection — pick what fits your workflow.
+Multiple ways to add evil merge detection — pick what fits your workflow.

 Command Line